Minter blockchain

 Delegator FAQ

-People that cannot, or do not want to run validator operations, can still participate in the staking process as delegators.
-Indeed, validators are not chosen based on their own stake but based on their total stake, which is the sum of their own stake and of the stake that is delegated to them.
+People that cannot or do not want to run validator operations can still participate in the staking process as delegators.
+Indeed, validators are not chosen based on their own stake but based on their total stake, which is the sum of their own stake and the stakes that are delegated to them.
 This is an important property, as it makes delegators a safeguard against validators that exhibit bad behavior.
-If a validator misbehaves, its delegators will move their staked coins away from it, thereby reducing its stake.
-Eventually, if a validator's stake falls under the top addresses with highest stake, it will exit the validator set.
+If a validator misbehaves, its delegators will unbond and move their staked coins away from it, thereby reducing its stake.
+Eventually, if a validator's stake falls below that of the last top address, it will be excluded from the validators set.

 Delegators share the rewards of their validators, but they also share the risks.
-In terms of rewards, validators and delegators differ in that validators can apply a commission on the rewards that goes to their delegator before it is distributed.
-This commission is known to delegators beforehand and cannot be changed.
-In terms of risk, delegators' coins can be slashed if their validator misbehaves.
+In terms of rewards, validators and delegators differ in that validators can apply a fee on the reward that goes to their delegators before it is distributed.
+This fee can be changed by validator once in 90 days.
+In terms of risks, delegators' coins can be slashed if their validator misbehaves.
 For more, see Risks section.

-To become delegators, coin holders need to send a "Delegate transaction" where they specify how many coins they want to bond and to which validator.
-Later, if a delegator wants to unbond part or all of its stake, it needs to send an "Unbond transaction".
-From there, the delegator will have to wait 30 days to retrieve its coins.
+To become a delegator, the coin holder needs to send a "Delegate" transaction where they specify how many coins they want to bond and to which validator.
+Later, if a delegator wants to unbond part or all of their stake, they need to send an "Unbond" transaction.
+From there, the delegator will have to wait for 30 days to get their coins back.
+Also, delegator can transfer stake to another validator by "Move" transaction with shorter lock period: 7 days.

 Directives of delegators